Spring has been late in coming as freezing temperatures sweep through Europe.

 General elections are to be held today in Italy.
 We will find out just how far mistrust and dissatisfaction can lead a people to disappointment.

 And just to bring it back to the art world, in the grand French tradition, Paris is still debating whether to accept the Bouquet de Merde gift supposedly to memorialize the victims of the Paris attack proposed by Koons [pronounced Con] who is not really an artist, the work, scarcely a memorial (many doubting whether it’s even art), and the gesture, far from being a gift.

-Here now is the review for the week in the arts.
+Welcome to the .034th edition of Prescriptions.
+Here is our review of the week in the arts.

 Dave McDermott’s new works continue his distinctive approach to painting, consistently seeking to enlarge the medium’s inherent boundaries and resisting easy categorization.
 Through March 11, 2018 at Grimm Gallery, New York.